-The Genesis Framework - I use Genesis exclusively for my design clients, as well as for my own websites.
+The Genesis Framework - I use Genesis exclusively for development projects, as well as for my own websites.
 The Genesis framework is fast, has built-in SEO, and is very stable and well-supported.
 Once you own the framework, you can use it on as many sites as you’d like, and child themes are only around $25 each.
 For more information about Genesis, feel free to check out our full review.